NiklasNiggemann/DuckDB/duckdb_basics/readme.md

 ## Requirements

-See requirements.txt and install with
+See requirements.txt and install with:
 ```bash
 pip install -r requirements.txt
 ```